perrycate/groupme-utils/src/main/java/me/perrycate/groupmeutils/api/README.txt

 me.perrycate.groupmeutils.api

 Contains anything that directly interacts with the groupme API.
-Currently this is just the class Client, but if that changes for some reason in the future, other things that make the calls to groupme's api should go here.
+Currently this is just the class GroupMe, but if that changes for some reason in the future, other things that make the calls to groupme's api should go here.